kelseymara/Book-List-App/README.md

 # Book Organizer App

 ## Overview
-This is a simple Book Organizaer application written in Java with a graphical user interface (GUI) built using Swing.
+This is a simple Book Organizer application written in Java with a graphical user interface (GUI) built using Swing.
 The application allows users to:

 - Add books to a list
 - Delete books from the list